aldemeery/tic-tac-toe/README.md

 - Twitter: [@aldemeery](https://twitter.com/aldemeery)
 - Linkedin: [osamaaldemeery](https://linkedin.com/in/osamaaldemeery)

+# About Tic Tac Toe Game

+It's game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.
+A extremely gangsta game.

 ## RULES FOR TIC-TAC-TOE

 1. The game is played on a grid that's 3 squares by 3 squares.